Last fact-checked: 20 March 2020

-Breast Enlargement in Manila: average cost AUD 4,000 compared to AUD 16,500 in Australia.
+Breast enlargement in Manila: average cost AUD 4,000 - compared to AUD 16,500 in Australia.

-Facelift in Manila average cost: AUD 3,500 compared to AUD $25,000 in Australia
+Facelift in Manila: average cost: AUD 3,500 - compared to AUD $25,000 in Australia

 Medical facilities in Manila are located all over the city.
 No matter where you stay, you will find clinics reasonably close by.
 It is also home to some top-end hospitals that do all kinds of procedures and treatments, including plastic surgery and cosmetic treatments.
 The Philippines has at least four hospitals accredited with the Joint Commission International (JCI).

 When you do your hotel booking check that all the amenities you require are available and also see the local transport options from your hotel to the hospital and to other attractions you may want to see.
-Many hospitals and clinics also arrange the services of a personal caregiver or nurse to meet your post surgery requirements and these are at reasonable rates.
+Many hospitals and clinics also arrange the services of a personal caregiver or nurse to meet your post-surgery requirements and these are at reasonable rates.

 Doctors in the Philippines study a great deal for a long time.
 They are well educated and trained, so you need have no fears regarding their qualifications and training.
 However, surgery has some risks wherever you elect to have it done in the world, and no procedure can ever be guaranteed completely, simply because we are all different and our bodies react differently.
 However, you can mitigate any problems by choosing clinics and doctors with verifiable credentials.

-For added safety and your peace of mind, you can buy extra medical insurance to cover any additional and unexpected costs, so you will not be out of pocket for extra medical care, stay and flights if you have to travel back to see your surgeon.
+For added safety and your peace of mind, you can purchase extra medical insurance to cover any additional and unexpected costs, so you will not be out of pocket for extra medical care, stay and flights if you have to travel back to see your surgeon.
 For a small additional cost we think this is something that is well worth taking out.

-Most Filipinos speak English.
+Around 90% of Filipinos speak English.
 Doctors study in the language and you will not have any communication problem with locals anywhere in the country.

 All medical facilities are open throughout the year so you can actually make a trip any time.
 However, as Manila is in the tropical belt and if you plan to be outdoors, you need to check which time of the year will be most comfortable for you.
 The Philippines is prone to a lot of rain and even typhoons, so you should avoid that time.
 From December to May the risk of typhoons is low.
 During the winter months, the weather is relatively better, cooler and drier.

-The major downside of getting plastic surgery done in Manila is that you are not at home, so you may well feel out of your comfort zone.
+The major downside of getting plastic surgery done in Manila is that, obviously, you are not at home, so you may well feel out of your comfort zone.
 Apart from that, there is really no downside as long as you are mentally prepared to go to a foreign country for medical procedures, which you would not be able to afford otherwise.

-After major surgery, you may be required to spend one or two nights in the hospital, so you should be prepared for that as well.
+After a major surgery, you may be required to spend one or two nights in the hospital, so you should be prepared for that as well.
 For minor procedures or if you only need local anesthesia you will be allowed to leave the clinic as soon as you are mobile.
 At the same time, if you require additional help, you can hire a private nurse or attendant from the hospital or clinic at affordable rates and this person can take better medical care of you.

-Manila has a vast number of restaurants, cafes and eateries, ranging from high end fine dining, restaurants in star hotels, clubs, bars and cafes as well as small roadside eateries, hawker stalls and street food.
+Manila has a vast number of restaurants, cafes and eateries, ranging from high-end fine dining, restaurants in star hotels, clubs, bars and cafes as well as small roadside eateries, hawker stalls and street food.
 There are many Filipino must-try delicacies that are available only locally and for the refined palate there is local fusion cuisine as well.

-You are spoilt for shopping options at Manila from high end large malls like SM (the SM Mall in the Manila Bay area is the third biggest in the world) Greenbelt, Glorietta or others.
+You are spoilt for shopping options at Manila from high-end large malls like SM (the SM Mall in the Manila Bay area is the third biggest in the world) Greenbelt, Glorietta or others.
 Be warned these are huge places and it would be virtually impossible to go through an entire mall in a day.
-For instance, the SM Mall has an IMAX theater, Science Discovery Center, Ice Rink, Bowling Alley, shops and restaurants apart from other attractions.
+For instance, the SM Mall has an IMAX theatre, Science Discovery Center, Ice Rink, Bowling Alley, shops and restaurants apart from other attractions.
 You can also visit local flea markets and shops.